Hechicero: New Japan Pro-Wrestling (2016–present)

 In January 2016, Hechicero made his Japanese debut by taking part in the CMLL and New Japan Pro-Wrestling (NJPW) co-produced Fantastica Mania 2016 tour.
-Over the six show tour Hechicero competed in various multi-man matches, teaming with both CMLL and NJPW representatives.
-On the last day of the tour Hechicero, Boby Z, Okumura and Yoshi-Hashi lost to the team of Fuego, Stuka Jr., Kushida and Tiger Mask.
-In January 2017, Hechicero took part in the Fantastica Mania 2017 tour, unsuccessfully challenging Máximo Sexy for the CMLL World Heavyweight Championship in the main event of the January 21 Fantastica Mania show.
+Over the six-show tour, Hechicero competed in various multi-man matches, teaming with both CMLL and NJPW representatives.
+In January 2017, Hechicero took part in the Fantastica Mania 2017 tour, unsuccessfully challenging Máximo Sexy for the CMLL World Heavyweight Championship in the main event on January 21.
+Hechicero returned to NJPW in February 2023, taking part in the revived Fantastica Mania 2023 tour.
+At Lonestar Shootout on November 10, he teamed with Rocky Romero and Último Guerrero in a loss to Atlantis, Máscara Dorada and Tiger Mask.
+On August 30, 2024, at Capital Collision, Hechicero and Virus unsuccessfully challenged TMDK (Mikey Nicholls and Shane Haste) for the Strong Openweight Tag Team Championship.
+He lost to Zack Sabre Jr. at Battle in the Valley on January 11, 2025.